Table of Contents

 Policyholders have oftentimes been awarded insurance payouts 3 times higher than those without representation.

-Contact us as Total Care Restoration for an estimate, and help protect your rights as a consumer.
+Contact us as Total Care Restoration for an estimate on the water damage.
+We will be happy to guide you and help protect your rights as a consumer.

 Get A Second OpinionIf your insurance company has sent a plumber or hired an engineer to go to your home and evaluate your property, it is in your best interest to get a second opinion.
 If you have experienced minor leaks, or have seen rusty pipes, dimpling, discoloration or flaking on your pipes, then there is a good chance that they are corroding.